janlederer2183-ctrl/2d-laminar-flow-SIMPLE-solver/README.md

 # Python 2D Laminar Pipe Flow CFD Solver

 This repository contains a python 2D Computational Fluid Dynamics solver.
-It simulates the development of a laminar flow velocity profile inside a pipe using the **SIMPLE** (Semi-Implicit Method for Pressure Linked Equations) algorithm.
+It simulates the development of a laminar, stable, incompressible flow velocity profile inside a pipe using the **SIMPLE** (Semi-Implicit Method for Pressure Linked Equations) algorithm.

 ## Functions